ellisonpyon/cs1302-latin-squares/README.md

 The actual functionality is tested using test cases.

 * **(35 points) `cs1302.game.LatinSquaresGame` Class**: Instances of
-  this class reperent a game of Latin Squares.
+  this class represent a game of Latin Squares.
 You need to implement all of the methods listed below.
 Unless stated otherwise, each method is assumed to have public visibility.